Angiesemerjian/cse15l-lab-reports/Lab3.md

 ```

  The first command searches for regular files within the `./technical` directory.
 It's useful when you want to list all files without including directories.
 The second command searches for directories within the `./technical` directory.
 It's helpful when you want to list only directories without including files.
-This is a screnshot of the output of ` find ./technical -type d`
+This is a screenshot of the output of ` find ./technical -type d`

+---
 ![Image](Screen Shot 2024-05-21 at 10.01.29 PM.png)